alecksandr26/AsmCode/README.md

 # AsmCode
-My nasm programs, it is just a simple recopilation of a bunch of code in assembly
+My nasm programs, it is just a simple recopilation of a bunch of my codes in nasm